atlasgibson559/parallaxpp/STYLE.md

 # Parallax Lua Formatting & Documentation Style (OLDS)

-A strict Lua coding and documentation standard tailored for Garry’s Mod and the Parallax framework.
+A strict Lua coding and documentation standard tailored for Garry's Mod and the Parallax framework.
 It merges **K&R-style formatting**, **colon-method notation**, and **LDOC-compliant documentation** with additional conventions to promote readability, maintainability, and consistency.

 ---